 All students have the right to enjoy a safe and comfortable bus journey, to be respected and treated fairly by other passengers and the bus driver.
-Students have the responsibility to pay their fare and be aware of consequences for breaching the Code, which can include refusal of travel.
 Students also have the responsibility to conduct themselves in a manner that ensures both their comfort and safety and the comfort and safety of others.